0c34/govwa/README.md

 #### GoVWA config
 ---
-Open the file config.json which is located in config directory.
+Open the file config.json which is located in the config directory.
 Change the configuration according to your needs.

 ```
 {